libjpeg-turbo/buildscripts/README.txt

 other distributions work as well.)

-Both 64-bit and 32-bit JDKs should be installed, but they do not need to be added to the PATH (CMake should find them automatically.)
+Both 64-bit and 32-bit JDKs should be installed, but they do not need to be added to the PATH.
+You do, however, need to create a symbolic link to the 32-bit JRE so that the build scripts can find it.

+From an Administrator Command Prompt, type:

+  mklink /d %ProgramData%\Oracle\Java\Java32 {directory of 32-bit JRE}

 Install all other software necessary to build a 32-bit and a 64-bit version of libjpeg-turbo (refer to BUILDING.txt.)